andrewgdunn/predict410/assignment/3/assignment3.md

 That is to say, by having two different data sets and comparing regression performance, the practitioner can look at the respective model performance objectively.
-If you were certain that you 'ceaned' data set was more representative of the phenomena you wanted to model, then observing degradation in model performance would tell you that your initial models we're fitting well to a different phenomena (influenced by the outliers).
+If you were certain that you 'cleaned' data set was more representative of the phenomena you wanted to model, then observing degradation in model performance would tell you that your initial models we're fitting well to a different phenomena (influenced by the outliers).